About research integrity

 Face to face workshops on research integrity and data management are available to staff and can be booked through the HR CORE system.
 These are highly recommended for postdoctoral researchers, academic staff, Technical Staff and research administrators and are a mandatory element of ECDP (the development programme for new academic staff).

 Staff should reflect on how they are keeping their knowledge and awareness of research integrity up to date in their annual P&DR. Online resources are also available and PIs / Supervisors are encouraged to use these as a starting point for discussion in their own research groups or collaborations.
-We also have a Moodle resource with useful case studies.
 Contact Samantha Oakley for details.

 Supervisor good practice workshops are run by each of the four Graduate Schools, including presentations on supporting students to develop good research practice.
 Supervisors are required to attend at least once every five years.